ipazc/vrpwrp/README.rst

 Face Recognition
 ================
 Face recognition allows extracting the identity of a face within a given image of the face.
 The identity is a set of float numbers (since it is deep-learning-based, it is the output of the last convolution layer of a Convolutional Neural Network).
 The algorithm is based on the papers *Schroff et al. (2015)*  [SCHROFF2015]_, *Wen et al. (2016)* [WEN2016]_. and *Parkhi et al. (2015)* [PARKHI2015]_.
+The backend is influenced by `Facenet <https://github.com/davidsandberg/facenet>`_, using TensorFlow.

 In vrpwrp, the identity of a face is also known as **embeddings**.